lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     These five categories are not required in every input script, and should not necessarily be in that exact order.
-For instance parts 3 and 4 could be inverted, or part 4 could be omitted, or there could be several consecutive runs.
+For instance parts 3 and 4 could be inverted, or part 4 could be omitted.
+Note however that LAMMPS reads input file from top to bottom, therefore the *Initialization* and *System definition* categories must appear at the top of the input, and the *Run* category at the bottom.

-    A line starting with a brace (#) is a comment that is ignored by LAMMPS.
-Use comments to structure your inputs and make them readable by others.

 .. include:: ../../contact/supportme.rst